-Boga & Associates Rr.
-Deshmoret e 4 Shkurtit, P.O.Box 8264 Tirana Albania
+Boga & Associates Deshmoret e 4 Shkurtit, PO Box 8264 Tirana Albania

-Tel: +355 4 251 050 Fax: +355 4 251 055 Email: jonida@bogalaw.com URL: www.bogalaw.com
+Tel: +355 4225 1050 Fax: +355 4225 1055 Email: jskendaj@bogalaw.com URL: www.bogalaw.com

-Work experience:

-May 2004 - as of to date: Boga & Associates Attorneys at Law Key qualifications:
+Work experience: May 2004 - to date: Boga & Associates Attorneys at Law.

-Excellent knowledge in competition legislation and experience by following several cases of merger and agreement notifications with the Albanian Competition Authority.
+Key qualifications: Excellent knowledge in competition legislation and experience by following several cases of mergers and agreement notifications as well as abuse with dominant position with the Albanian Competition Authority.

-Involved in a number of legal advices regarding competition issues in Albania rendered to national and international entities.

-Experience in tax and commercial legislation and involved in the legal and tax staff for assisting affiliated representative clients.
+She was involved in a number of legal advises regarding competition issues in Albania rendered to national and international entities.
+Experienced in tax and commercial legislation and involved in the legal and tax staff for assisting affiliated representative clients.

-Assisted in several legal and tax due diligence assignments for international clients who considered investing in Albania in industrial sector.
+Ms. Skendaj assisted in several legal and tax due diligence assignments for international clients who considered investing in Albania in industrial sector.

-Education:

-- Graduated in the Faculty of Law, Maîtrise Droit des Affaires, (Business Law), Paris X Nanterre, France. - Post-graduation studies in the Faculty of Law, D.E.A.
-Droit des Affaires (degree of Master in Business Law), Paris X Nanterre, France.
+Education: Graduated in the Faculty of Law, Maîtrise Droit des Affaires, (Business Law), Paris X Nanterre, Paris, France.

+Post-graduation studies in the Faculty of Law, D.E.A.
+Droit des Affaires (degree of Master in Business Law), Paris X Nanterre, Paris, France.
-Languages:

-French, English, Italian, Albanian.
+Languages: French, English, Italian, Albanian.